palbagli/palbagli.github.io/_pages/research.md

 - The returns to job mobility in the UK
 (with Nye Cominetti, Rui Costa, Andrew Eyles, and Guglielmo Ventura).

-- Student loan terms and vocationsl choice in a simultaneous search framework
+- Student loan terms and vocationsl choice in a simultaneous search framework.
 <br>

-- Stata command for maximum likelihood estimation of the partially rank-ordered logit with large choice sets
+- Stata command for maximum likelihood estimation of the partially rank-ordered logit with large choice sets.
 <br>

 - Prenatal welfare programs and child development